cass-community/cass-community.github.io/_software/pytuq.md

 name: PyTUQ
 areas:
   - Mathematical libraries
+  - AI building blocks
 cass_members:
     - FASTMath
-description: Library for tools and workflows for uncertainty quantification in computational models
+description: Library for tools and workflows for uncertainty quantification in computational models; includes agentic_mcmc
 long_description: |
     The Python Toolkit for Uncertainty Quantification (PyTUQ) is a lightweight Python library for a range of uncertainty quantification tasks and workflows.